Welcome to Kitaru

 See the [Quickstart](/kitaru/getting-started/quickstart.md) to install and run this yourself.

-These are the runtime primitives Kitaru adds on top of your existing Python agent code.
-You keep your harness and your control flow; Kitaru makes the run durable.
+These are the primitives Kitaru adds on top of your existing Python agent code.
+You keep your harness and your control flow; Kitaru records the run and makes it replayable.

 * **Durable execution:** Wrap steps in [`@checkpoint`](/kitaru/core-concepts/checkpoints.md) and your agent picks up where it left off without re-running expensive work